Hyeong: Black Belt forms

-Po Eun is the pseudonym of a loyal subject Jeong Mongju who was a distinguished scholar of neo-Confucianism during the Goryeo Dynasty.
+Po Eun is the pseudonym of a loyal subject Chŏng Mong-ju who was a distinguished scholar of neo-Confucianism during the Goryeo dynasty.
 His poem "I would not serve a second master though I might be crucified a hundred times" is known to every Korean people.
 The diagram, which is simply a straight line represents his unerring loyalty to the king and his country.